Job Search

 Visual recognition.
 Each ATS has a recognizable application interface.
 If you've applied through a platform before, you may recognize the layout on sight.
 This only helps if you already know what the platforms look like, so treat it as a tiebreaker rather than a primary method.

-If none of these resolves it, leave the ATS as unknown.
-The generic analysis still runs — platform identification is an optional improvement, not a requirement.
+If none of these resolves it, leave the ATS as unknown and follow the universal ATS defaults — they hold on every platform.
+The analysis still runs — platform identification is an optional improvement, not a requirement.

 Once You Know the Platform

 Platform identification is an optional refinement, not a prerequisite.
-If you can spot it from the URL in a few seconds, it's worth selecting — you'll get more specific feedback.
+If you can spot it from the URL in a few seconds, it's worth selecting.
+You'll get more specific feedback.
 If you're unsure, pick the closest match.
 If you genuinely can't tell, leave it as unknown and run the analysis anyway.
-A reasonable guess adds a layer of specificity; the core analysis runs regardless.
+A reasonable guess adds a layer of specificity; the analysis runs regardless.

 Once you've identified the platform, read the guide for it before you submit: